Skip to main content

 National World War I Memorial (Opening September 2024)

 The U.S. World War One Centennial Commission finished construction on a dedicated U.S. WWI Memorial.
 The memorial commemorates the 100th anniversary of the war’s end and honors its 4.7 million servicemen and women.
 Years in the making, the centerpiece of the National World War I Memorial is a bronze sculpture titled A Soldier’s Journey by Sabin Howard.
-When complete, Howard’s immense frieze will tell the story of an American reluctantly answering the call to war.
-Across five scenes and 38 larger-than-life-size human figures, it will be nearly 60 feet long and 10 feet high.
-Located in Pershing Park in front of the Willard InterContinental Hotel, the memorial’s massive sculpture will be the highest free-standing bronze sculpture in the Western hemisphere and is expected to be unveiled Sept.
-13, 2024.
+Howard’s immense frieze tells the story of an American reluctantly answering the call to war.
+Across five scenes and 38 larger-than-life-size human figures, it is nearly 60 feet long and 10 feet high.
+Located in Pershing Park in front of the Willard InterContinental Hotel, the memorial’s massive sculpture is the highest free-standing bronze sculpture in the Western hemisphere.

 The Folger’s 1932 building is undergoing an $80.5 million renovation to expand public space, improve accessibility and enhance the experience for visitors.
 The renovation project will add a 12,000-square-foot public pavilion under the Folger’s front lawn with fully accessible entry plazas for all visitors on both the east- and west-facing sides of the building.
 The landscaped entry plazas will connect with walkable gardens on either side of the building.
 Its inaugural permanent exhibition will showcase the library’s 82-copy collection of First Folios, the first published copies of Shakespeare’s works.
 Produced in 1623, the books represented the first time that roughly half of the Bard’s plays appeared in print; Folger’s collection of copies is the largest in the world.
 When the Folger reopens this fall, it will display its entire collection of folios for the first time in a 20-foot vault.
 The Great Hall will transform from an exhibition space to a public gathering place.
 A new Education Laboratory will provide a flexible space for hands-on demonstrations and interactive workshops.
 Visitor amenities will include café services in the Great Hall and an expanded gift shop.